michaellambgelo/michaellambgelo.github.io/README.md

 # michaellambgelo.github.io #

-This is a blog written and maintained by Michael Lamb
+This is a tech & life blog written and maintained by Michael Lamb

 Available at <https://michaellamb.dev>